erickmerchant/dash-h/README.md

 # sergeant

-A CLI solution with simple argument parsing and built in help messages.
+A CLI solution with simple argument parsing, sub-commands, and built in help messages.

 ## Example